 Exercise can help improve lung function and reduce phlegm production.
 Regular exercise can help increase blood flow and oxygen levels, making it easier to clear the excess phlegm from your lungs and throat.

-Clear or white
+Clear or White

 Yellow

-Yellow phlegm is usually due to inflammation of the airways, or it may be a sign of an infection.
-Both viral and bacterial infections can cause this, such as the common cold or bronchitis.
-Yellow phlegm can also be a sign of smoking or exposure to other irritants in the environment.
+• Yellow phlegm is usually due to inflammation of the airways, or it may be a sign of an infection.

 Green

-Green phlegm is often associated with bacterial infections, such as
+• Often associated with bacterial infections, such as pneumonia or bacterial sinusitis.

-pneumonia or bacterial sinusitis.
-Green phlegm can be a sign of a serious respiratory infection and may require medical attention.
+• Can be a sign of a serious respiratory infection and may require medical attention.

-Green phlegm is caused by dead white blood cells and is reflective of your immune system working hard to fight off an infection.
 If you are feeling unwell with green phlegm even after about 2-3 days, you may want to see a doctor to see if it is a bacterial infection you have, requiring a round of antibiotics to treat.

-Brown or rust-Coloured
+Brown or rust-coloured

 If you are producing brown or rust-colored phlegm and you are a smoker, it is important to speak with your doctor.